crossbario/autobahn-python/examples/twisted/wamp/wamplet/wampirc/README.md

 The component bridges IRC and [WAMP](http://wamp.ws).
 It exposes IRC to WAMP, e.g. there are RPC endpoints for starting a bot, joining channels, listening for activity, and publishing IRC activity as WAMP PubSub events.

 It is written as a WAMPlet, a reusable WAMP-based application component, that can be run connecting to any WAMP router (e.g. [**Crossbar**.io](https://github.com/crossbario/crossbar/wiki)).
-The component can be started directly, or WAMP routers capable of *hosting* WAMPlets can run the component under supervison.
+The component can be started directly, or WAMP routers capable of *hosting* WAMPlets can run the component under supervision.

 ## Try it